Oracle Releases Java 10, Promises Much Faster Release Schedule - Slashdot

 ... but keeps those parts around for several versions.

-Instead of not updating the JRE every few years (Score:2)
+Instead of not updating the JRE every few years (Score:3)

 I'll now not update it on a 6 monthly basis?